imCodePartnerAB/imcms/docs/developer-documentation/solr.rst

 ``imcode.server.document.index.DocumentIndex`` contain the name of the keys that are used when indexing documents.

 .. seealso:: Read how use quick search in :doc:`SearchDocumentService</developer-documentation/api/searchDocumentService>` API article.

+.. seealso:: Read how reindex all documents in :doc:`TemporalDataService</developer-documentation/api/temporalDataService>` API article.